xinyuelxy/Fairness-Testing-of-Autonomous-Driving-Systems-deprecated/Rebuttal/Rebuttal.md

 ## Average miss rates for children and adults in each dataset (supplementary material for Fig 1)

+We have added the average miss rates for different age groups.
+This is a supplementart material for Figure 1.

 <img width="530" alt="bar_chart" src="https://github.com/FairnessResearch/Fairness-Testing-of-Autonomous-Driving-Systems/assets/140967709/115aecea-52de-436e-8742-d2122d28dfb9">